ubicucsd/bootcamp_18_19/0_Hello.md

 ![graphic explaining illumina](http://www.3402bioinformaticsgroup.com/wp-content/uploads/2016/07/NGS.png)

+**PacBio Sequencing:**

+**1.** DNA is immobolized at the bottom of a small well with a DNA polymerase.

+**2.** Flourescent nucleotides are introduced to into the well, each labeled with a unique flourophore.

+**3.** Light from the bottom of the well makes the bases fluoresce as they are added to the DNA template by the polymerase and the sequence of light colors is recorded.

 ***So, what does it matter?***

 What do Sanger and Illumina sequencing have in common?
 Both produce ridiculous quantities of small DNA fragments.
 Illumina produces  300 million to 4 billion reads per run, with a selection of read lengths ranging from 50 base pairs to 300 base pairs.
 Meanwhile, Sanger produces 50000 sequences at lengths varying from 800 to 1000 base pairs.
 To give some perspective, the typical animal of interest is a human and those have 3.0×10^9 base pairs.
 Individual human genes range from 1148 to 37.7 kb (average length = 8446 bp,s.d. = 7124).